*This article was updated on 15th November 2023 following the base rate decision. Some information may no longer be current.

 What is inflation?

 At its most basic, inflation is a rise in prices.
-This translates to a decline in the purchasing power of our money over time, which means you can’t get as much for your money.
-The rate at which this purchasing power drops is measured by the average price of a basket of select goods.
-These are goods which as a society we rely on or use most frequently, so they’re often in our proverbial shopping basket.
+This means that over time, our money gets weaker because we can’t buy as much for the same amount.
+This is otherwise known as purchasing power.
+The rate of decline in purchasing power is measured by the average price of a basket of select goods.
+These are goods which we rely on or use most frequently, so they’re often in our proverbial shopping basket.

 What is in a basket of goods?